 Morels are subtly nutty, woodsy wild mushrooms that start to come up in early April and are usually available until about mid-May.
-If you’re lucky, you can snap some up at your local farmer’s market or grocery store, and while they’re delightful prepared all kinds of ways (I’m a fan of just sautéeing them in grass-fed butter and finishing with a dash of sea salt, personally) this morel mushroom and quinoa salad is an especially healthful, flavorful way to enjoy a very seasonal treat.
+If you’re lucky, you can snap some up at your local farmer’s market or grocery store, and while they’re delightfully prepared in all kinds of ways (I’m a fan of just sautéeing them in grass-fed butter and finishing with a dash of sea salt, personally) this morel mushroom and quinoa salad is an especially healthful, flavorful way to enjoy a very seasonal treat.
 This recipe makes use of reconstituted dried morels, but you can absolutely substitute with the fresh variety since it’s the height of season.

 We’re smack dab in the center of artichoke season, so now’s a great time to get the most out of one of the sweetest, strangest flowers you can consume (yup, the artichoke is part of the thistle family, and is thus technically a very thorny flower).
 Typically, I just steam artichokes until the leaves are easily wiggled and serve them whole with a bowl for discarded petals in the center of the table (it’s not my most elegant dish, but it’s so tasty, who cares).
 However, this Mediterranean roasted artichoke recipe is seriously fun and flavorful, with capers, feta, and garlic — and it would make an excellent appetizer or side.

 Lamb chops are one of our staple spring recipes, and with good reason — mild and tender, lamb is packed with vitamin B12 and tons of zinc, and grass-fed lamb is a great source of omega-3s.
 I love this recipe for its absolutely pure simplicity; I made it last week and served it with roasted baby potatoes with rosemary and the delicious carrot salad below.

 Try the recipe from Pinch and Swirl.